Jeremy Grantham: Investment philosophy

+Opinions and perspectives

 Views on market bubbles and the 2007–2008 credit crisis

 Grantham built much of his investing reputation over the course of his career by identifying speculative asset bubbles as they were unfolding.
 He avoided investing in Japanese equities and real estate in the late 1980s during the peak of the Japanese asset price bubble, and avoided technology stocks during the Internet bubble of the 1990s.
 A decade later, he limited his exposure to the housing bubble.
-Writing in Kiplinger in 2010, Elizabeth Leary noted that analysis of his past newsletters confirms many of Grantham's predictions.
+In 2010, Elizabeth Leary wrote in Kiplinger that analysis of his past newsletters confirms many of Grantham's predictions.
 In a 2021 interview, Grantham distinguished between identifying overpriced asset bubbles (which he believes is not particularly difficult) and predicting when such bubbles will collapse (which he admits is impossible, saying only that asset bubbles end at some point).
-Grantham also acknowledges that his strategy can underperform market averages for years, testing his clients' patience, but he asserts that his strategy has always paid off long-term by avoiding overvalued assets.
+Grantham also acknowledged that his strategy can underperform market averages for years, testing his clients' patience, but said his strategy has always paid off long-term by avoiding overvalued assets.

 In GMO's April 2010 Quarterly Letter, Grantham spoke to the tendency of all bubbles to revert to the mean:

 For the record, I wrote an article for Fortune published in September 2007 that referred to three "near certainties": profit margins would come down, the housing market would break, and the risk-premium all over the world would widen, each with severe consequences.
 You can perhaps only have that degree of confidence if you have been to the history books as much as we have and looked at every bubble and every bust.
 We have found that there are no exceptions.
 We are up to 34 completed bubbles.
 Every single one of them has broken all the way back to the trend that existed prior to the bubble forming, which is a very tough standard.
 So it's simply illogical to give up the really high probabilities involved at the asset class level.
 All the data errors that frighten us all at the individual stock level are washed away at these great aggregations.
 It's simply more reliable, higher-quality data.